 - 1. Navigate to Home > Overview > Watched AMPs, then click Add. - 2.
 Enter the AirWave server's hostname or IP address. - 3.
-Enter the name used for logging in to the AirWave server. - 4.
-Enter the password (alphanumeric without spaces) for the user being created, then confirm the password. - 5.
-Enter how many polls are missed before the failover AMP triggers a failover event.
-By entering 3, as shown in Figure 31, the failover server will trigger a failover event after 3 missed polls during 5-minute polling intervals.
+Enter the name used for logging in to the AirWave server.
+If you plan on enabling certificate authentication in Step 6, enter the certificate's common name (CN) - 4.
+Enter the password (alphanumeric without spaces) for the user being created, then confirm the password.
+This field does not appear if certificate authentication is enabled. - 5.
+Enter how many polls should be missed during the specified polling period before the failover AirWave server triggers a failover event.
+For example, by entering 3 the failover server will trigger a failover event after three missed polls during 5-minute polling intervals.